 - Transfer the jello cups to the refrigerator and allow to set for about 1 and ½ hours or until completely set.

-- When ready to serve, prepare a piping bag fitted with a large star tip or use a spoon to add a dollop of whipped topping to the top of the orange layer.
+- When ready to serve, prepare a piping bag fitted with a large star tip or use a spoon to add 2 cups Cool Whip or freshly whipped cream to the top of the orange layer, dividing evenly among the shots.

-- Top with a candy corn right before serving.
+- Top with 1 cup candy corn, dividing them between the cups right before serving.